 The rest of the video is centered around showing objects in groups of three – including the singers themselves.

 There are many other occurrences of the number three throughout the video.
-One in particular is rather disturbing.
+One, in particular, is rather disturbing.

 Throughout the video, the girls are waiting for a call from a phone that can only dial the number 3.

 The fact that the phone can only dial one number is an apt representation of the living conditions of industry slaves.
-Cut off from the world, these artists are thoroughly managed by their handlers, who exploit them to exhaustion and force them perform in videos depicting their own servitude.
+Cut off from the world, these artists are thoroughly managed by their handlers, who exploit them to exhaustion and force them to perform in videos depicting their own servitude.
 Who can these slaves call when they need help?
 The number 3 and that’s about it.

-When the phone finally rings, the girls pickup and then leave swiftly.
+When the phone finally rings, the girls pick up and then leave swiftly.
 Maybe their handlers called them.

 After releasing the videos Hate You (about Monarch mind control) and Kiss Kiss (foretelling the death of two of the group’s members), Ladies’ Code made a perplexing comeback with Galaxy.
 Simply considering the fact that there are three members left in the group because two of them died, celebrating the number 3 is more than mildly chilling.
 This feeling is amplified when one understands the mentality of the occult elite ruling the industry, who is bent on rituals, numerology, symbolism, mind control, and the power of sacrifice.

-In a veiled and symbolic matter, the occult elite reveal their dark deeds, gloating about the fact that nobody is even trying to stop them.
+In a veiled and symbolic matter, the occult elite reveals their dark deeds, gloating about the fact that nobody is even trying to stop them.
 Ladies’ Code embodies and displays all of the elite’s obsessions so blatantly, they should be renamed … “Elite’s Code”.